JackMcKew/pyconau-2020-github-actions-and-python/Presentation.md

 * Why use them?
 * How to set them up?

+Note: Rough overview on what is covered in the talk, mention we'll go through a real world example

 ---

 ## Quick Note

 This talk is open source & built with GitHub Actions at: <https://github.com/JackMcKew/pyconau-2020-github-actions-and-python>

+Note: Mention that the presentation is live on the web and hosted on github pages

 ---